GGEMS/ggems/doc/source/phantoms.rst

 .. c:function:: void load_phantom_from_mhd ( std::string filename, std::string range_mat_name )

     Load a voxelized phantom from a MHD format image ( :ref:`mhd-label` ).
 This file can content Hounsfield units (HU) or simple material ID.
 To convert material ID or HU into material a range material file is required.
 This file contains for each range of value (ID or HU) the material to be associated.
-Material name must be defined into the material database (``TODO: see GGEMS``).
+Material name must be defined into the material database.

     .. c:var:: filename